Welcome Families!

 Location: Hicks Student Center, Banquet Room

-Learn about the College’s commitment to integrating career exploration and development throughout a student’s four years at K, including how parents and others can get involved, from CCPD Director, Tricia Zelaya-Leon.
+Learn about the College’s commitment to integrating career exploration and development throughout a student’s four years at K, including how parents and others can get involved.
+Sponsored by the Center for Career and Professional Development (CCPD).

-Coffee, tea, and donut holes will be available
+Coffee, tea, and doughnut holes will be available

 Location: Hicks Student Center, Welles Dining Hall